Handles

 Styling handles when connecting

-The handle receives the additional class names connecting
+The handle receives the additional class names connecting when the connection line is

-if the connection is valid.
-You can find an
+above the handle and valid if the connection is valid.
+You can find an example which

-example which uses these classes here.
+uses these classes here.

 Hiding handles

-If you need to hide a handle for some reason, you must use visibility: hidden
+If you need to hide a handle for some reason, you must use visibility: hidden or

-.
-This is important because React
+opacity: 0 instead of display: none.
+This is important because React Flow needs to

-will report a width and height of 0
+report a width and height of 0!